lstevison/great-ape-recombination/README.txt

-The files in this repository are part of the project GRAPE.
+The files in this repository are part of the project FIRM GRAPE - Fine-scale recombination maps in Great Apes.

 Organization:
 Pipeline